 Biosphere Reserve Champions 2025

-Through innovative and experiential learning methods, Biosphere Reserve Champions aims to empower students and schools to raise awareness within their local communities.
-The program not only enhances environmental literacy but also nurtures a sense of responsibility, encouraging students to take meaningful action.
-By engaging in hands-on activities, students, teachers, and communities across India are inspired to become proactive advocates for a sustainable and resilient future.
+Through innovative and experiential learning methods, Biosphere Reserve Champions aimed to empower students and schools to raise awareness within their local communities.
+The program not only enhanced environmental literacy but also nurtured a sense of responsibility, encouraging students to take meaningful action.

 A dynamic partnership between